4 months ago

 To make a donation, visit Julie’s JustGiving page.

 Has Julie’s story inspired you to take on a challenge of your own to support Breast Cancer UK?
 Click here to find out how you can get involved in your own fundraising effort.
-Alternatively, email the team at [email protected] to get started!
+Alternatively, contact the team here to get started!

 Read full story